-An important aspect of the cPP development process is that it encourages each CCRA Participant (and possibly other entities) to make a public statement about their interest in the development and use of each cPP, through the creation of a Position Statement (PS) and, after the publication of the cPP/SD, an Endorsement Statement (ES).
-These statements are intended to make clear the views of the author on the need for the relevant cPP, and the suitability of the interim deliverables (the ESR, SPD, etc.) to match the their requirements.
+An important aspect of the cPP development process is that it encourages each CCRA Participant and other entities involved in policy making, standardization, or procurement (not limited to national government requirements) to make a public statement about their interest in the development and use of each cPP, through the creation of a PS and, after the publication of the cPP/SD, an ES.
+These statements are intended to make clear the views of the author on the need for the relevant cPP, and the suitability of the the ESR to match their requirements.
 This enables iTC members to make an informed estimate of the benefits that will justify their participation in the iTC.